oblac/jodd-site/principle.md

 # Simple Common Sense principle

-*Jodd* uses common sense: it tries to make things as simple as possible, but no simpler.
+*Jodd* uses common sense: tries to make things as simple as possible, but no simpler.

 Many programmers have a tendency to be _Too Smart_.
 Being _Smart_, they introduce various kinds of _Magic_ into their software.
 This will usually